Ex-Barcelona President Bartomeu Arrested: Source - UrduPoint

 Ex-Barcelona President Bartomeu Arrested: Source

-Bartomeu, who resigned as president in October, was among several arrests made just six days ahead of the club's new presidential elections on Sunday.
+Bartomeu, who resigned as president in October, was among four arrests made just six days ahead of the club's new presidential elections on Sunday.

 Barcelona's current chief executive Oscar Grau, head of legal services Roma Gomez Ponti and Bartomeu's advisor Jaume Masferrer were also arrested by Catalan police, who searched the club's offices on Monday morning.